Lam-Technologies-LTD/DotNetBestFriend/README.md

 # The purpose of this package

-The purpose of this package is to provide a set of simple extension methods for .NET 6 and 7+ developers.
+The purpose of this package is to provide a set of simple extension methods for .NET 8 & 9 developers.

 The library offers convenience for small little coding nuisances by preventing some very common null errors that developers often forget to implement because Microsoft has yet to add these null checks into each of the 3 supported languages themselves or in the Common Intermediate Language.